gnosis/GECO/Proposals/BequestModule.md

 The bequest date and heir can be changed at any time.

+It supports bequesting a DeFi token together with all its profits.

 Please fund me for having done this work, despite I did not do this proposal before starting the work, because otherwise would be dishonest and because I want to keep working for Gnosis project.

 This project is to be able to finance charities by non-donors and other persons who wish to bequest.
 It also can be used for such things as a parental bequest.